McMinnville UFO photographs: Hoax explanation

 The wing mirror on this 1961 Ford F-100 bears a strong resemblance to the object seen in the photos.
 Note the slight offset of the mounting screw, which matches the offset of the "antenna" detail in the images.
 Similar mirrors had been used for decades on many vehicles.

-In the 1980s, Philip J. Klass and Robert Sheaffer, journalists and notable skeptics, concluded that the photos were faked and that the entire event was a hoax.
+In the 1980s, Philip J. Klass and Robert Sheaffer, journalists and notable UFO skeptics, concluded that the photos were faked and that the entire event was a hoax.

 Their primary argument was that shadows on a garage on the left-hand side of the photos proved that the photos were taken in the morning rather than in the early evening, as the Trents had claimed.
 Klass and Sheaffer argued that since the Trents had apparently lied about the time the photos were taken, their entire story was thus suspect.
 They also noted that the Trents had shown an interest in UFOs prior to their claimed sighting.

 Additionally, their analysis of the photos indicated that the object photographed was small and likely a model hanging from power lines visible at the top of the photos.
 They also believed the object may have been the detached side-view mirror of a vehicle.
 The object has a shape that is very similar to the round mirrors that were used on Ford vehicles for decades, or similar models on almost all vehicles of the era.

 Additionally, Klass found several contradictions in the Trents' story of the sighting and noted that their version of the incident changed over the years.
 He concluded that the Trents had hoaxed the event.

 When Sheaffer sent his research and conclusions to William Hartmann, Hartmann withdrew the positive assessment of the case he had sent to the Condon Committee.

 In April 2013, three researchers with IPACO posted two studies to their website entitled "Back to McMinnville pictures" and "Evidence of a suspension thread."
 They argued that the geometry of the photographs is most consistent with a small model with a hollow bottom hanging from a wire suspended from the power lines above.
 They stated that they had detected the presence of a thread above the object.
 They concluded that "the clear result of this study was that the McMinnville UFO was a model hanging from a thread."

-2013: the implementation of IPACO software

-In 2013, three researchers, the Frenchmen Antoine Cousyn and François Louange and the Briton Geoff Quick, re-examined Trent's photos using IPACO software.
-This software, which uses military intelligence techniques, was developed specifically for the analysis and study of unidentified aerospace phenomena.